Primetalk/ha-soc/docs/commissioning.md

 Use this procedure after assembling the canonical monitor from [`battery-monitor.yaml`](../battery-monitor.yaml).
 Record actual observations, instruments, tolerances, and pass/fail decisions.

+> **Prototype only:** Firmware and documentation exist, but the complete physical
+> monitor has not passed this checklist and no real charger or load automation
+> has been validated.
+Treat every applicable item as unpassed until its result is
-Do not remove the obsolete prototype configurations or enable real charger/load control until every applicable acceptance item passes.
+> recorded.
+Do not enable real charger/load control until every applicable
+> monitor and control-path acceptance item passes.

 Select and record `F_MAIN`, `F1`, `F2`, and `F3` using the separate
 [fuse-selection guide](fuse-selection.md) before energizing the installation.